Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/swagger/README.md

           "description": "Populates the snapshot `items_count` from the service."
         },
         {
           "value": "size",
-            "name": "size ",
+          "name": "sizeInBytes ",
           "description": "Populates the snapshot `size` from the service."
         },
         {
           "value": "etag",